Jao Camp is one of the Okavango's smartest camps; it has a very tropical, luxuriant feel.

 Jao's central area is arranged over two levels.
-On the lower level are an intimate and tucked away sitting area, a small library and a richly stocked curio shop.
+The lower level features an intimate and tucked away sitting area, a small library and a richly stocked curio shop.
 This opens out onto a large deck surrounding the firepit – a traditional gathering spot to swap stories after dinner – and decorated with quite probably the biggest wind chimes we've seen.
 From here, wooden walkways lead to not one but two separate plunge pools.

-From the centre of this lower level, a large polished rosewood staircase leads to the upper deck.
-To one side are a large bar and lounge; to the other, a dining area, complete with cappuccino machine.
+From this lower level, a large polished rosewood staircase leads to the upper deck, incorporating a large bar and lounge to one side and a dining area to the other, complete with cappuccino machine.
 We thought the original artworks and African wood sculptures (some by local carvers) were a real feature.

-A winding, high-level (about 3m off the ground), wooden walkway connects to Jao's nine luxury suites, which are spread out on either side of the main building.
+A winding wooden walkway, about 3m off the ground, connects to Jao's nine luxury suites, which are spread out on either side of the main building.
 (Read more about Jao's suites here … )

-There is also a sleep-out platform in the ‘bush’, not too far from camp.
-This is a pretty rustic experience and really does put you close to nature.
-It is a wonderful contrast to a night in the suites, however it is not for everyone!
-Accessible when water levels are low enough (generally from September to May), it is advisable to book this in advance and preferably if you have a three-night stay at Jao.
+Not too far from camp is a sleep-out platform in the ‘bush’, which offers a pretty rustic experience and really does put you close to nature.
+Accessible when water levels are low enough (generally from September to May), it is a wonderful contrast to a night in the suites, but it is not for everyone!
+It is advisable to book this in advance, preferably if you have a three-night stay at Jao.

-Separate from the central area and along a shady walkway, is Jao's dedicated wellbeing spa.
+Separate from the central area and along a shady walkway, is the dedicated wellbeing Jao Spa.
 On offer is a surprisingly comprehensive – but expensive – array of treatments including massages, facials, manicures, pedicures and other beauty treatments.
 Jao prides itself on using naturally inspired, chemical free and eco-friendly products.
-And as we discovered on a visit in November 2011, there's nothing quite like listening to the sounds of the bush (not recorded!), while having a relaxing massage.
-Link straight to Jao Spa's own homepage here… The weather was inclement during this visit, and then we found that the spa was particularly valuable, and we didn't mind spending time indulging in a spa treatment and staying in the camp.
+There's nothing quite like listening to the sounds of the bush (not recorded!), while having a relaxing massage – and when we met inclement weather, we didn't mind staying in camp and indulging in a spa treatment.

 There is also a small gym with a rowing machine, stationary bike, cross trainer, yoga mats, exercise ball and free weights.

-Jao Camp's activities, include day and night 4WD safari drives.
-On our most recent visit, in April 2013, we were astounded by the tremendous numbers of red lechwe grazing on a very pretty part of the Jao Flats (seasonal floodplains).
-However, other than some elephants and several species of antelope, we didn't see much else in the way of game in the area close by.
-For the best game viewing whilst staying at Jao, we advise taking the longer game drive to Hunda Island (you boat to the island and then hop into a 4WD vehicle).
-This is the largest swathe of dry land in the area and hence attracts giraffe, zebra, wildebeest, kuku, as well as leopard.
+Activities also include day and night 4WD safari drives.
+On our most recent visit, we were astounded by the tremendous numbers of red lechwe grazing on a very pretty part of the Jao Flats (seasonal floodplains) – although other than some elephants and several species of antelope, we didn't see much else in the way of game in the area close by.
+For the best game viewing whilst staying at Jao, we advise taking the longer game drive to Hunda Island (you take a boat to the island and then hop into a 4WD vehicle).
+This is the largest swathe of dry land in the area and attracts giraffe, zebra, wildebeest and kuku, as well as leopard.

-Guiding here is, in our experience, usually very good.
-On our last visit in April 2013, we had an excellent guide who’s expansive knowledge of birds, animal behaviour and flora made all activities extremely interesting despite the lack of big game.
+Guiding at Jao is, in our experience, usually very good.
+On our last visit, we had an excellent guide who’s expansive knowledge of birds, animal behaviour and flora made for extremely interesting activities despite the lack of big game.
 He even managed to make grasses a fascinating topic!